dyfet/libcpr/FEATURES.md

 Low level access to and control over posix tty serial devices.

+## cpr/waitgroup.h

+This is a basic golang-like wait group using C11 threads.
+The waitgroup is useful when synchronizing and avoiding race conditions using detached threads.
+Since pthread supports joinable threads, this may be less used than in go.

 ## cpr/wolfssl.h

 Some basic low level digest and support functions for using wolfssl.